jymaze/RepData_PeerAssessment1/PA1_template.md

 ## 18    28    8
 ```

-A total of 2304 NA values have been imputed, of which 81.6% were imputed as zero.
+A total of 2304 NA values were imputed, of which 81.6% were imputed as zero.

 The sum of steps per day is then calculated again and the distribution is plotted as an histogram: